Skip to main content

 Severance Pay

 According to Section 2120 of the Italian Civil Code, employees are entitled to receive a severance indemnity, known as Trattamento di Fine Rapporto (TFR), upon termination of their employment, regardless of the reason for the termination.
-The amount of TFR is based on the employee’s salary and length of service, calculated as approximately 7.4% of the total salary earned throughout the employment period.
+The annual TFR accrual is generally calculated by taking the employee’s yearly remuneration and dividing it by 13.5, subject to the applicable revaluation rules.

 Notice Period for Redundancy